twio142/bitwarden-alfred-workflow/README.md

 ![Workflow PATH config](./assets/workflow-path-config.gif)

 ## Usage
-To use, activate Alfred and type `.bws` to trigger this workflow.
+To use, activate Alfred and type `.bw` to trigger this workflow.
 From there:

 - type `.bwauth` for login/logout/unlock/lock
 - type `.bwconfig` for settings/sync/workflow update/help/issue reports